Field surrounding Cloud-9

 Credit: NASA, ESA.
 G. Anand (STScI), and A. Benitez-Llambay (Univ. of Milan-Bicocca); Image processing: J. DePasquale (STScI)

 A team using the NASA/ESA Hubble Space Telescope has uncovered a new type of astronomical object —a starless, gas-rich, dark-matter cloud that is considered a “relic” or remnant of early galaxy formation.
-Nicknamed “Cloud-9,” this is the first confirmed detection of such an object in the Universe This image shows the blank field of the surrounding region of Cloud-9, which is 2,000 light-years from Earth.
+Nicknamed “Cloud-9,” this is the first confirmed detection of such an object in the Universe This image shows the blank field of the surrounding region of Cloud-9.
 The image identifying its location can be found here.
 [Image description: A dark field with stars and galaxies of various sizes speckled throughout the image.
 A particularly bright star is visible in the upper left region of the image.]

 Provider: Hubble Space Telescope | ESA